- Default Services

 Consider the following scenarios to understand the "Use credential of login user" switch and shared connections:Example:Let's assume you want to create and publish a Zoho Cliq bot for everyone in the organization that will upload the files forwarded to it into the user’s Dropbox account.
 To achieve this integration, you must create a connection to Dropbox and use it in the invoke URL Deluge task.
 And while creating the connection, you must turn on the "user credential of login user" switch so that the users can authenticate your connection using their credentials.
 Hence, the files will be uploaded to the user’s Dropbox account.
 If the switch was not turned on, the connection will run using the credentials of the connection owner, and the files sent by all the users will be uploaded to your (connection owner’s) Dropbox account.In this example, the "Use credential of login user" switch should be turned on, and all the bot users will authenticate your Dropbox connection using their credentials.
 Therefore, a copy of your connection will be listed under "Shared Connections" in their connections page while it will be listed under “My Connections” in your connections page.

-9. Click Create and Connect to provide permission for this to access your account.Note: This screen will vary based on the selected service.
+9. Click Create and Connect to provide permission for this to access your account.10.
+Click Connect in the Service Name screen.Note: This screen will vary based on the selected service.

 Note: When multiple applications exist in the portal, select the specific application you want to use for authenticating the connector.

 Note: The Deluge and JSon sample code will be displayed in the respective tabs below the Connection Summary.
-These codes can be used inside the custom function to establish the connection.
+The entries in the codes such as url, type, parameters, and connection can be used inside the Deluge Script (in custom function) to establish the connection.

 Note: Connections in already connected state connector cannot be updated.
 The connection must be revoked, updated, and connected again.